-Cell Tower Lease Buyouts
+Cell Tower Lease Buyout Services

-Since 2004, Steel in the Air has serviced over 2,500 landowners nationwide, by helping negotiate favorable leases with wireless carriers, tower companies and lease buyout companies.
-We know the industry inside out.
+Since 2004, Steel in the Air has serviced over 2,500 landowners nationwide, by helping negotiate favorable cell tower leases with wireless carriers, tower companies and lease buyout companies.
+We know the telecommunications industry inside out.
 We understand who the players are and what their motives are, and unlike other telecom consultants, we work for landowners exclusively, which means the information you receive from us will be fair and unbiased.
-If you've been contacted by a buyout company, then we encourage you to take caution.
+If you've been contacted by a cell tower lease buyout company, then we encourage you to take caution.
 We can assist you with making an informed decision based on comprehensive knowledge of all the factors relating to the value of your lease in the present and the future.

 Here's what we can do for you:

 Review the Lease – We will evaluate the terms and language of your current lease and any buyout proposals, and answer any questions you might have.

 Audit the Cell Site – We will perform a cost-benefit analysis of the proposed cell site to determine the likelihood of the cell tower being relocated, which will include an investigation of zoning regulations, current tenants and usage, and expected replacement costs vs. profit flow to the cell tower owner.